TechPowerAwaits/tomcat-rpm-spec/README.md

 # tomcat-rpm-spec
 RPM spec for Tomcat (currently 8.5, but can be use for future versions) on RHEL7

+Please read the CHANGELOG for more info on what has changed compared to the original

 To use this, install rpmbuild and then build a rpm tree:

 mkdir -p ~/rpmbuild/{BUILD,RPMS,SOURCES,SPECS,SRPMS}